James J. Martin (priest): Building a Bridge (2017) and LGBTQ+ ministry

-The book was hailed by several prelates, including Cardinals Robert McElroy, Kevin Farrell and Joseph Tobin.
+Martin's book, Building a Bridge (2017), was praised by several prelates, including Cardinals Robert McElroy, Kevin Farrell and Joseph Tobin.
 Tobin wrote that "in too many parts of our Church LGBT people have been made to feel unwelcome, excluded, and even shamed.
 Father Martin's brave, prophetic, and inspiring new book marks an essential step in inviting Church leaders to minister with more compassion, and in reminding LGBT Catholics that they are as much a part of our Church as any other Catholic."
 However, Martin's book also received criticism from some Catholics who successfully lobbied for many of his lectures at Catholic venues to be cancelled.
 In a critique of the book, Cardinal Robert Sarah described Martin as "one of the most outspoken critics of the Church's message with regard to sexuality".
-Martin himself lauded Sarah's column as "a step forward", since Sarah used the term "'L.G.B.T.', which a few traditionalist Catholics reject", rather than phrases such as "persons with same-sex attraction".
+Martin himself lauded Sarah's column as "a step forward", since Sarah used the term "'L.G.B.T.', which a few traditionalist Catholics reject", rather than "persons with same-sex attraction" and other antiquated phrases.

-In 2018, Cardinal Raymond Burke stated that Martin has "an 'open' and wrong position on homosexuality".
+In 2018, Cardinal Raymond Burke stated that Martin has "an 'open' and wrong position on homosexuality", and that he "is not coherent with the Church's teaching on homosexuality".

 In a 2018 column, Martin wrote that he has never challenged the Church's teaching on homosexuality and never will.
 In 2018, Robert George, founder of the Witherspoon Institute, First Things contributor and co-author of What Is Marriage?
 Man and Woman: A Defense, argued that Catholics should accept that Martin does believe in the Church's teaching on homosexuality.
-In 2018, David Henderson on Witherspoon Institute's journal and Dan Hitchens on First Things have said that nowhere in his book has Martin affirmed the Church's magisterial teaching to be true.
+In 2018, David Henderson on Witherspoon Institute's journal and Dan Hitchens on First Things each stressed that Martin had not "affirm[ed]" the teaching "as true".
 Journalist Frank Bruni said in The New York Times in 2019 that Martin did not "explicitly reject Church teaching" but rather questioned the language in the Catechism of the Catholic Church that describes homosexual attraction as "intrinsically disordered".